 Not every incoming lead looks identical to your existing account data.
 A new lead might register as “samuel@softmonk.io,” while your CRM lists “Soft Monk Solutions.”

-Fuzzy matching compares details like company name, email domain, and phone numbers to connect the dots automatically.
+Fuzzy matching algorithms for company names, email domain, and phone numbers to connect the dots automatically.

 Example: